Families of Americans held in Iran urge Trump: Pull visas for Iranians

 According to his social media profile, her son is a student in Los Angeles.
 Hashemi's presence in California has been reported previously by Radio Free Europe and other media.

 The daughter of the powerful speaker of the Iranian parliament, Ali Larijani, is also on the list.
-She is a resident in internal medicine at an Ohio hospital, according to medical directories and citations of her research.
+She is a resident in internal medicine at an Ohio hospital, according to medical directories.

-The nephew of President Hassan Rouhani attended City College of New York and now works in New York, according to LinkedIn.
+The nephew of President Hassan Rouhani attended college in New York City and now works there, according to LinkedIn.
 The nephew's father was the former top adviser to Rouhani, who stepped down after coming under fire from hardline opponents of the Iranian president.

 Friends of the families of Americans detained in Iran say visas issued to children of prominent Iranian officials should come under closer review and be used as a potential point of leverage, as it has with other foreign governments.